aTinyShellScript/AWDoom_Kalico_Backup/README.md

-# Klipper-Backup 💾
+# AWDoom Kalico Configuration Backup 💾

-Klipper backup script for manual or automated GitHub backups
+Config backup for v2.4#2056

+More info on the AWD Mod at [https://docs.atinyshellscript.com](https://docs.atinyshellscript.com)

+---

 This backup is provided by [Klipper-Backup](https://github.com/Staubgeborener/klipper-backup).